 Custom code—the logic that most directly impacts your business—is often the most interesting code to observe.

-Below, you can find a couple of different ways to instrument your application: an automatic option, with more ready to go out of the box; and a more direct, customizable option.
+Below, you can find different ways to instrument your application: automatic options, with more ready to go out of the box; and a more direct, customizable option.
 Either will help you capture data on how your code behaves in production and offer some interesting queries to explore.

 The Honeycomb Beeline for Ruby is the most direct path to instrumenting your code.
 Beelines understand a wide range of standard packages in various ecosystems, and instrument them to send useful events to Honeycomb.

-It’s easy to start with a Beeline, which will create traces automatically, then later, optionally add custom traces and context to events to capture your unique needs.
+You can start with a Beeline, which will create traces automatically, and then later, optionally add custom traces and context to events to capture your unique needs.

 All Honeycomb integrations are open source, Apache 2.0 licensed, and can be found on GitHub.